Notes for PPLS Applicants

 Applicants for the MSc Cognition in Science & Society and MSc Linguistics programmes are also required to provide a sample of written work, the admissions panels have provided the following advice:

-- To demonstrate your suitability for this programme, please provide a sample of your written work (in English) from the last two years on a relevant topic of your choice.
+- To demonstrate your suitability for this programme, please provide a sample of your written work (in English) on a relevant topic of your choice.
 If you don't have any academic work that would be suitable, you should provide a short original essay, approximately 2,000 words, discussing some published research (for example, a book chapter or research paper on a relevant topic in psychology, linguistics, philosophy, or computer science) that you found interesting.

 The writing sample should be attached to your online application as a further relevant document in the Upload Docs section of the online system.